 Switching wireless providers isn't easy.
 Although there are three major networks in the US, the actual number of wireless carriers and plans is significantly higher.
-Sifting through all of the confusing mess can overwhelm the best of us.
-We want to help make this process a bit easier.
-Here's a guide to how to choose a cellphone plan in 2022.
+Sifting through this big, confusing mess can be overwhelming, but we want to help make this process a little easier.
+Here's how to choose a cell phone plan in 2023.

 In the US there are three major networks: AT&T, T-Mobile and Verizon.
-All three offer services directly and have robust nationwide networks that offer 4G LTE and 5G.
+All three offer services directly and have robust nationwide networks that offer 4G LTE (fast) and 5G (really fast) data.

-While your mileage may vary, the good news is that these networks are growing and improving all the time, particularly as the three major players race to blanket the US with.
+While your mileage may vary, the good news is that these networks are growing and improving all the time, particularly as the three major players continue to try and blanket the US with 5G.
 It's quite possible that a decade ago you left a network complaining about its sparse service, but now it has beefed itself up because of that arms race to acquire customers.

-Here is a comparison of how some of the latest plans from AT&T, T-Mobile and Verizon.
-For this chart, we focused on each carrier's cheapest plan as well as their respective "middle" options that we think could make sense for most people.
+Then, of course, there are the plans themselves.
+Below is a comparison of some of the latest plans from AT&T, T-Mobile and Verizon.
+For this chart, we focused on each carrier's cheapest plan, as well as their respective "middle" options that we think could make sense for most people.

 It is worth noting that some plans, like T-Mobile's Magenta and Verizon's Play More, include streaming perks like Netflix or the Disney Bundle (Disney Plus, ESPN Plus and Hulu).